'Tip Of The Iceberg' — 1 In 16 Women Reports First Sexual Experience As Rape

 The average age of most victims was about 15 when they were assaulted.
 The average age of their partner, or the assailant, was 27, Hawks notes.
 This suggests a "major power discrepancy" and, possibly, a difference in physical size as well, she says.

-While some of the women said they experienced physical threats during the encounter, a little more than half (56%) of them said they were verbally pressured into having sex and 16% said that their partner threatened to end the relationship if they didn't have sex.
+More than 26% said they were physically threatened during the encounter, 46% said they were physically held down.
+Over half (56%) of them said they were verbally pressured into having sex, and 16% said that their partner threatened to end the relationship if they didn't have sex.
+These forms of coercion were not mutually exclusive.

 "The definition of rape is any sexual encounter that's unwanted or nonconsensual," Hawks says.
 "And when a [woman or girl] is coerced into having sex that she doesn't want to have, that is still considered a rape."

-The study shows that emotional or verbal coercion is also traumatic for girls and women, not just physical threats, says Carolyn Gibson, an assistant professor of psychiatry at the University of California San Francisco, who wasn't involved in the study but wrote an accompanying commentary about the findings and their implications.
+The study shows that emotional or verbal coercion is also traumatic for girls and women, not only physical threats, says Carolyn Gibson, an assistant professor of psychiatry at the University of California San Francisco, who wasn't involved in the study but wrote an accompanying commentary about the findings and their implications.

 "These emotional experiences and pressures are incredibly problematic," she says.